Dissemination of Erasmus+ project results

 • Finding partners for future projects.

-All the visitors to the platform can search the database using available criteria, for example by project type, year, country or keyword, to find a suitable project.
+All the visitors to the platform can search the database using available criteria, such as project type, year, country or keyword, to find a suitable project.

-Also, beneficiaries whose projects have been approved, have access to the user part which they can access using the authentication data, which they received after signing the grant agreement.
-This way, users can add project results, website address or other information to their project cards.
+In addition, beneficiaries whose projects have been approved have access to the user part which they can access using the authentication data they received after signing the grant agreement.
+This way, users can add project results, a website address or other information to their project cards.

-For all doubts, users have access to the European Commission’s FAQ page or video tutorial on using the platform on the Foundation Tempus’s YouTube channel
+For all doubts, users have access to the European Commission’s FAQ page or a video tutorial on using the platform on the Foundation Tempus’ YouTube channel

 It is important to know that in all publications and promotional materials, the support of the European Union must be indicated in a specific form.
-The rules and examples of permitted materials can be downloaded from the EACEA website, and we expect a detailed user guide prepared by the European Commission soon.
+The rules and examples of permitted materials can be downloaded from the EACEA website and we expect a detailed user guide from the European Commission soon.

-The Tempus Foundation also participates in the promotion of Erasmus + projects.
-On our YouTube channel you can find articles about individual projects in the field of KA2 “Capacity Building in Higher Education”, as well as the experiences of teachers from KA1 mobility projects.
-In addition, examples of good practice, as well as other promotional activities related to the dissemination of information about projects, can be followed on the Foundation Tempus’s accounts on social networks.
-If some important activities are organized or the promotion of project results is underway, representatives of institutions and organizations can inform the Foundation Tempus (via the address office@tempus.ac.rs), which would share this information through its channels.
+The Foundation Tempus also participates in the promotion of Erasmus+ projects.
+On our YouTube channel one can find articles about individual projects in the field of KA2 “Capacity Building in Higher Education”, as well as the experiences of teachers from KA1 mobility projects.
+In addition, examples of good practice and other promotional activities related to the dissemination of information about projects, can be found on the Foundation Tempus’ accounts on social networks.
+If some important activities are organised or the promotion of project results is underway, representatives of institutions and organisations can inform the Foundation Tempus (via e-mail office@tempus.ac.rs), which would then share this information through its channels.

 Skip to content